MIG Welding Transfer Types

-MIG welding has four modes or MIG welding transfer types for the wire to hit the joint.
+MIG welding has four ways of transferring the wire to the joint.

 - Short circuit

 Short circuit transfer is a transfer used when a lower voltage is used for MIG welding.
 Short circuit transfer occurs when the wire contacts the metal creating short circuits.
 During this short circuit the wire contacting the metal heats up and melts into the joint by creating a puddle from contact.
 Then another contact begins and the process keeps repeating many times a second.
 The easiest way to tell if the transfer is short circuit is by the sound.
 The sound greatly resembles an egg hitting an extremely hot frying pan or high pitch crackle.
 It is a very crisp and fast crackling sound.

 How to Set Up Short Circuit Type Transfer – Settings and Gases